tchughesiv/oci-uid-hook/README.md

 Hook detects when an arbitrary uid is passed at container runtime and modifies a container's /etc/passwd file (via bind mount) so that username and group permissions continue to function as expected.

 ### Hook engages IF -

- - passed 'uid' is different than User defined in the image
+ - specified 'uid' is different than User defined in the image

  AND

- - said 'uid' is an integer
+ - specified 'uid' is an integer

  AND

- - said 'uid' does not match an existing username in /etc/passwd
+ - specified 'uid' does not match an existing username in /etc/passwd

 ### Tested w/ -
 ```json